 To become a company staffed by cheerful and dynamic employees supporting customers with the utmost effort, ADI has been engaged in recruiting activities under the slogan of “What inspires you?”
 The company seeks to hire highly-enterprising persons of diverse and noteworthy individuality features regardless of their nationality and gender.

 (*) Human assets: At the MS&AD Insurance Group, in the spirit of valuing the individual, we refer to our employees as "Human assets" rather than "Human resources."

 ADI has been conducting two types of internship programs comprising: 1) Letter of Challenging Task by Boss, a planning-based internship under the theme of Telematics Insurance; and 2) Boss Bag Carrier, a practical work experience-based internship involving a full-day accompaniment service with a sales business unit manager or branch manager.
-The Boss Bag Carrier program is aimed to allow the intern to gain an in-depth understanding of the significance and appeal of property and casualty insurance through workplace experience.
-The fiscal 2016 internship programs were participated in by a combined total of 547 students.
+The fiscal 2017 internship programs were participated in by a combined total of 855 students.
+These programs are aimed to allow the intern to gain an in-depth understanding of the significance and appeal of property and casualty insurance through group work and workplace experience.

 Promoting the Career Development of Women

 The MS&AD Insurance Group considers it important that female employees take on challenges and bigger roles in the workplace by utilizing their own advantages and characteristics.
 This leads to the growth of both the employees and the company.
-MSI, ADI, MSI Aioi Life established a professional team and they assist the career development, good work-life balance of female employees and create workplace environments that can support this.
+MSI, ADI, MSI Aioi Life established a professional team to assist career development and work-life balance for female employees, and strive to foster intra-workplace culture that supports them.
 In July 2011, the MS&AD Insurance Group established a joint declaration for promotion of female employees and has been conducting activities to support women in their career aspirations.